ocaml/ocamlbuild/manual/manual.md

 Remark: when introducing new flags, it is sometime difficult to guess which combination of tags to use.
-A hint to find the right combination is to have a look at ocamlbuild's log file that is saved in `_build/_log` each time ocamlbuild is run.
-It contains the targets ocamlbuild tried to produce, with the associated list of tags and the corresponding command lines.
+A hint to find the right combination is to have a look at OCamlbuild's log file that is saved in `_build/_log` each time ocamlbuild is run.
+It contains the targets OCamlbuild tried to produce, with the associated list of tags and the corresponding command lines.

 ### Parametrized tags